mstflotfy/mstflotfy.github.io/_posts/Dev/2021-3-9-git-gitHub-very-beginner.md

 The best way to eliminate the confusion is to go ahead and try git, then things should start to make more sense.

 Git is a command-line tool.
-Therefore **this tutorial is dependent on understanding the command line basics.** If you have not already, go through [the command line tutorial for the very beginner](/dev/command-line-very-beginner){:target="_blank"} before you start.
+Therefore **this tutorial is dependent on understanding the command line basics.** If you have not already, go through [the command line tutorial for the very beginner](/dev/command-line-very-beginner){:target="_blank" rel="noopener noreferrer"} before you start.
 Otherwise, you will feel lost.
-If you're already familiar with the command line, you can [refer to the command line cheat sheet](/dev/command-line-cheat-sheet/){:target="_blank"} if you need to.
+If you're already familiar with the command line, you can [refer to the command line cheat sheet](/dev/command-line-cheat-sheet/){:target="_blank" rel="noopener noreferrer"} if you need to.

 **Any folder that you have on your computer you can track with git.**